tmoxon/superpowers/README.md

 # Superpowers

+This is a fork from: https://github.com/sponsors/obra The aim of this fork is to adapt the superpowers plugin for a specific tech stack using React / Next.JS and dotnet, both as modular monoliths.
+By modifying to accommodate these architectural decisions we can make some of the skills more focussed on specific use cases.

+For more information on the plugin, please check out and support the upstream repo.

+---

-Superpowers is a complete software development workflow for your coding agents, built on top of a set of composable "skills" and some initial instructions that make sure your agent uses them.
+Superpowers is a software development workflow for your coding agents, built on top of a set of composable "skills" and some initial instructions that make sure your agent uses them.

 ## How it works